ibm-cloud-docs/openwhisk/namespaces.md

 | --- | --- |
 | Service ID | You can use the service ID as a functional ID when you make outbound calls.
 All of the actions that are created in this namespace can use this service ID for access to other resources.
 The functional user gets the Reader role by default.
 Reader access means it can read namespace entities and invoke actions.
 The Reader role is used by triggers to invoke actions.
 To control inbound traffic, you might want to grant access to other users such as assigning Reader role to invoke actions. |
 | API key | An API Key for the service ID that can be used to generate IAM tokens.
 You can use the tokens to authenticate the namespace with other {{site.data.keyword.cloud_notm}} services.
 The API key is provided to actions as the environment variable `__OW_IAM_NAMESPACE_API_KEY`. |
+{: caption="Table 1.
+Components of a namespace" caption-side="bottom"}

 You can view a list of your service IDs by running the following command.